Kovind defends new farm laws and condemns R'Day violence; says govt "vigilant" amid standoff with China | Politics

-President Ram Nath Kovind on Thursday strongly defended the three new agri laws saying their benefits have begun reaching 10 crore small farmers instantly and condemned as '''very unfortunate'' the Republic Day violence and ''dishonour'' to the tricolour during the tractor parade by the protesting farm unions here.
+President Ram Nath Kovind on Friday strongly defended the three new agri laws saying their benefits have begun reaching 10 crore small farmers instantly, and condemned as '''very unfortunate'' the Republic Day violence and ''dishonour'' to the tricolour during the tractor parade by the protesting farm unions here.

-In his customary address to the joint sitting of Parliament that marks the start of the Budget session, Kovind, without naming China, also slammed that country for its efforts to disrupt peace at the Line of Actual Control(LAC) in ''utter disregard'' of bilateral relations and agreements.
+Kovind said this in his customary address to the joint sitting of Parliament that marks the start of the Budget session each year.
+The speech, which is cleared by the Union Cabinet, outlines the government's work and agenda.

+Without naming China, the President also slammed that country for its efforts to disrupt peace at the Line of Actual Control(LAC) in ''utter disregard'' of bilateral relations and agreements.

 Hailing the security forces for foiling attempts to change the status quo at the border amid an ''unprecedented escalation'' in tension, Kovind, who is also the Supreme Commander of the Armed Forces, said the government is ''vigilant'' and that additional forces have been deployed to safeguard India's sovereignty.